portainer/portainer-docs/docs/v2.0/containers/inspect.md

 # Inspect a Container

-You can inspect a container from Portainer is easy and very straight forward way.
-This feature allows you to view information about your container, for example, networking settings, volumes, images, etc.
+Inspecting a container allows you to view information about your container, such as networking settings, volumes, images, etc.

 ## Inspecting a Container

-To inspect a container, do a click in <b>Containers</b> and do a click in the icon, select your container and click in <b>Inspect</b>
+To inspect a container, click <b>Containers</b>, select your container and click the <b>Inspect</b> button.

 ![inspect](assets/inspect-1.png)

 ![inspect](assets/inspect-2.png)

 Here, you can view all the information of this container.
-Do a click in the category you have interest.
+Clicking on a category will show more information if available.

 ![inspect](assets/inspect-3.png)